How Do I Calculate Leverage in 1:50 and 1:100 - Leverage in Forex 1 50 and 1 100

 Total= 1000 - 200

-Total = $ 800 you have just lost 20% of your trading account balance
+Total = $ 800 you've just lost 20% of your trading account balance

-It is hence better to use less leverage so that to minimize the risks involved.
-The higher the leverage used the higher the risk.
-This is one of the leverage rules not to trade with more than 5:1 leverage.
+It's therefore better to use less leverage so that to minimize the risks involved.
+The higher the leverage option used the higher the risk.
+This is one of leverage guidelines not to use more than 5:1 leverage ratio.

-In leverage rules: It is always advisable to stay below 10:1 which is still high, most professional money managers use 2:1 meaning they trade only two lots for every $100,000 in their trading account.
+In money management leverage guidelines: It's always recommended to stay below 10:1 leverage which is still high, most and many professional experienced fund managers use 2:1 leverage meaning that they trade only two lots for every $100,000 in their account.

 Leverage and Margin Described